 We can satisfy both the requirements stated at the beginning of this section when we assume that mental facts are defined through a mapping into physical things.
-In the following of the discussion we thus will assume that definitions use physical processes that occur in the physical system that we assume to be doing mental activity.
+In the following of the discussion, we thus will assume that definitions use physical processes that occur in the physical system that we assume to be doing mental activity.
 We further characterize the mapping in the following way.
 We decide that a mental fact or activity occurs every time the physical process occurs that we used for defining it, and we still decide that, whenever we predict the occurrence of a mental fact or activity, we also predict the occurrence of the physical process that we used to define it.
 Finally, when the physical process does not occur, that we used to define a mental fact or activity, we decide that the related mental fact or activity did not occur either.
 In this way, we can assert without ambiguity whether a mental fact occurs, and we can test its occurrence by repeatable experiments on the systems that we plan to use in the experiments.

-In mathematics it is usual to characterize the mapping that we proposed above, as an injective function $f: (M \ P)$ of the set M of the mental facts and activities that we have to define, into a subset P of the physical facts occurring in the systems that we plan to use in the experiments36.
+In mathematics, it is usual to characterize the mapping that we proposed above, as an injective function $f: (M \rightarrow P)$ of the set M of the mental facts and activities that we have to define, into a subset P of the physical facts occurring in the systems that we plan to use in the experiments35.
+Clearly, we cannot introduce hypothetical physical facts in the definitions, and we cannot substitute a physical process with a mental category or more generally with another mental fact or activity, because we would really define a mental thing through other mental things36.
+We thus obtain an unsatisfactory definition when, for instance, we use something that is described only as a change of state in a physical system37.